MikeRogers0/MikeRogersIO/source/blog/2020-04-02-deploying-ruby-on-rails-in-2020.html.md

 Every time I used Kubernetes on my local machine I had to give up 50% of my resources to get it running, so I've always been a little put off by it.
 However, it is a very popular choice for managing application resources on production servers.

 Still trying this one out.

+## Dokku

+Dokku is kind of like Heroku, but if you wanted to run your app on a single server.
+It's pretty nice over using Capistrano on a single server as it handles a good amount of the extra configuration for you.

+I liked how simple the [GitHub Action for Dokku Deploying](https://github.com/marketplace/actions/dokku-to-deploy) looked, you're pretty much just pushing your code via git to your server & letting it do the rest.

+It's a little unclear how Dokku will scale once you reach the limitation of your server (Other then increasing your single servers resources), but it does seem quite suitable for solo side projects.

 ## Convox